KI-PMF: Knowledge Integrated Plausible Motion Forecasting

 \subsection{Metrics}

 We evaluate our approach using standard metrics employed in prior studies, namely the minimum Average Displacement Error (minADE), minimum Final Displacement Error (minFDE), and Miss Rate (MR) for both single-modal (k = 1) and multi-modal (k = 6) predictions.
 Along with these standard metrics, we provide evaluations for drivable area compliance (DAC) \cite{chang_argoverse_2019}.
 For a model that produces $a$ trajectories out of which $b$ trajectories violate road boundary constraints, the DAC for the model results in $(a-b)/a$.
 A higher DAC indicates higher compliance with the drivable area.
-The minADE metric measures the minimum average Euclidean error between the predicted trajectory and the ground-truth trajectory of the target vehicle.
-Similarly, minFDE measures the minimum Euclidean error between the predicted endpoint and the ground-truth endpoint.
-The ratio of sequences in which none of the predicted endpoints exceeds $2$ meters from the ground-truth endpoint is called the MR.